awsdocs/aws-kms-developer-guide/doc_source/multi-region-keys-delete.md

 You can use the AWS KMS console or the AWS KMS API to delete a replica key\.
 You can delete a replica key at any time\.
 It doesn't depend on the key state of any other KMS key\.

+If you mistakenly delete a replica key, you can recreate it by replicating the same primary key in the same Region\.
+The new replica key you create will have the same [shared properties](multi-region-keys-overview.md#mrk-sync-properties) as the original replica key\.

 The procedure for deleting a multi\-Region replica key is the same as deleting a single\-Region key\.

 ![\[Deleting a multi-Region replica key\]](http://docs.aws.amazon.com/kms/latest/developerguide/images/multi-region-keys-delete-replica.png)